timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 2021-10-08 02:00:00|cryptokitties|    56|
 ...

-Here’s what this query would look like as a time-series chart in Apache Superset:
+Here's what this query would look like as a time-series chart in Apache Superset:

 ![daily number of nft transactions](https://assets.timescale.com/docs/images/tutorials/nft-tutorial/daily-number-of-nft-transactions.jpg)